proxidize/proxidize-android/README.md

 ---

-## Installing Proxidize Android Legacy
+## How to Create a DIY 4G Mobile Proxy Farm Using Android Phones

+To build your own 4G proxy farm, all you need is:

+- Open this page on your phone so you don't have to transfer files https://github.com/proxidize/proxidize-android
+- Download the APK using the link https://github.com/proxidize/proxidize-android/releases/download/APK/proxidize-android.apk
+- Install the APK on your phone, open the app and press "CONNECT".
+- Copy the proxy to clipboard and use it anywhere.

 ![example](https://i.imgur.com/SOkvQjQ.jpg)

-### How to use on Android: (Create 5G or 4G Mobile Proxies on Android)

-- Download Proxidize Android Legacy APK File
-- Install the APK on your device
-- Open the app and press "Connect".
-- Copy the proxy and you can use it anywhere.

-### How to Use on Windows MacOS (Create 5G or 4G Mobile Proxies on Windows)

-- Download any Android emulator such as BlueStacks
-- Download Proxidize Android Legacy APK file inside the emulator (Open this page from the emulator and download the APK)
-- Install the APK on your device
-- Open the app and press "Connect".
-- Copy the proxy and you can use it anywhere.

 ---